Dieser Artikel ist auch verfügbar auf: Deutsch

 The first day in Sydney was really nice.
 The weather was fine and I finally saw two things on my bucket list.
 The Sydney Opera House and the Harbor Bridge are really impressive and have already made the first day in Australia a highlight.
 The greater the joy of exploring Sydney in detail over the next few days.

-Sydney: Tours and tickets
+Sydney: Tours and Tickets

 What was your first impression of Sydney?
 Did you like the Australian metropolis?
 We look forward to your comment.